christinalicence/stride/docs/Testing.md

 ![Issues warning showing on Lighthouse](docs-images/cloudinary-error2.png)

-As I feel that Cloudinary is a useful part of this site I hae decided not to change it, despite these warnings.
+As I feel that Cloudinary is a useful part of this site I have decided not to change it, despite these warnings.

 These were the only issues across the site found by Lighthouse.